-Just like how in the US where you'll just walk in the streets and you'll find Starbucks, in Hong Kong you can easily find a place for Wonton soup.
+Just like how in the US where you'll just walk in the streets, and you'll find Starbucks, in Hong Kong you can easily find a place for Wonton soup.
 The Wonton wrappers and noodles are fresh.
 It is filled with shrimp and a touch of pork.
 Talking about the soup, it consists of pork stock, dried fish, and shrimp.
 This is perfect especially during cold weather.

 This is possibly not a new menu for you.
 You might be seeing this a lot in a typical Chinese restaurant's menu in Guangdong, Hongkong, and overseas.
 Beef chow fun is made from stir-fried beef, hor fun (wide rice noodles), and bean sprouts.
-It is also popular around the world.
+It is also popular around the world!

-When we talk about breakfast, this will probably one of the dishes that will come to your mind.
+When we talk about breakfast, this will probably be one of the dishes that will come to your mind.
 It is popular around the world because it is basically rice porridge.
-A wide range of side dishes like pickled vegetables, dried pork, and century eggs, can be found in this dish.
+A wide range of side dishes, like pickled vegetables, dried pork, and century eggs, can be found in this dish.
 So can you imagine a breakfast without at least one porridge meal in it?

 People really love dim sum.
 This dish has juicy pork ribs and a flavorful black bean sauce that's perfect with rice.

 When we talk about steamed food, it is impossible not to mention the soup dumplings.
-It is a small flavorful and delicious pork dumpling.
+It is a small, flavorful and delicious pork dumpling.
 It is surely popular all over the world and can be easily found in any Chinese restaurant.

 It is a type of Cantonese-roasted meat.
 The marinated pork is traditionally skewered with long forks and roasted in an oven or over an open fire.
 Char Siu is definitely one of the must-try dishes when you go to different Chinese or Cantonese restaurants.

-Cantonese food is definitely one of the most popular cuisines not just because it came from China but also because of its natural tasting flavors.
+Cantonese food is certainly one of the most popular cuisines not just because it came from China but also because of its natural tasting flavors.
 If this is your first time eating at a Cantonese restaurant, they will offer you a variety of dishes from pork recipes, beef, fish, and other seafood.
 The taste and flavors of Cantonese cuisine are a reflection of their culture.

 If you happen to visit Hong Kong and wants to try this food, here are some restaurants that can offer you the best Cantonese food experience you're looking for: